 One month at Bai Ma Shan and I still have to tell every morning to myself that this is not a dream.
 Sometimes it feels like a gate opened to me and here I am at the other side of the world, in another dimension.
 Another dimension of feeling, seeing, perceiving, being.

-I think there is a perfect integration of everyone here, regardless each ones previous knowledge or physical skills.
-Everyone in the group has own strength and weaknesses, own purposes and reasons to be here and each have the possibility to work on what is their own need.
+I think there is a perfect integration of everyone here, regardless of each one’s previous knowledge or physical skills.
+Everyone in the group has their own strength and weaknesses, own purposes and reasons to be here and each has the possibility to work on what are their own needs.
 Therefore I think the whole group is absolutely harmonious because it is so heterogeneous.
 The requirements to practice are clearly showed and explained and we are taken to be responsible and conscientious in our own discipline, which is great.

 The natural spontaneity of the daily routine which changes according to weather, seasons or other natural events, is really nice.
 It reflects the dynamic aspect of life and seems more true to me than rigid forms.
 I feel the wish to truly be part of this family and to have the opportunity to come back again soon.